Kubernetes : Manage Access via Certificates

 verbs: ["get", "watch", "list", "create"]

-After created this policy, we will bind that to a user at the Kubernetes Level we have the RoleBinding.
+After creation of policy we will bind policy and user at the Kubernetes Level we have the RoleBinding .

 By the way we have another option at google cloud environment